 - Nodes within your cluster's VPC.

-- Google's internal production jobs that manage your master.
+- Google's internal production jobs that manage your control plane.

 That corresponds to the following